jdmornan/Network-file-share-and-permissions/README.md

 <h1>Network File Shares and Permissions</h1>
-Welcome back!
  In this tutorial, We will create folders in DC-1 from the previous Tutorial. <br />

 <h2>Environments and Technologies Used</h2>